Penetration Testing: Manual vs Automated

 Manual penetration testing is quickly becoming the top choice over automated tests for organizations looking to simulate what a threat actor could do.
 With a deep dive into networks, devices, and applications, Manual Penetration Testing, if performed correctly, can identify exploitable vulnerabilities that are either easily missed out by automated tests or something a scanner cannot do.

-Typically, a Manual Penetration Test or Pen-test is performed by Senior Level Experts who find vulnerabilities in a system, network, and application.
+Typically, a quality Manual Penetration Test or Pen-test is performed by Senior Level Experts who find vulnerabilities in a system, network, and application.
 Utilizing their experience with network systems, custom scripts, and tools, the Sr. Level Engineer manually takes the appropriate controlled steps to exploit those vulnerabilities.
 Additional knowledge and expertise within IT/OT environments are essential for performing a non-disruptive manual penetration test.
 Hiring inexperienced teams can often result in unintentional denial of service or, worse, denial of service or, worse case, cause sensitive services to crash.

 Discovery.
 The first phase of penetration testing is OSINT and Discovery.